Building thriving, healthy families, one visit at a time.

 Throughout my life I have found interest and employment in a variety of things – from gardening to social work, mental health coaching, cooking, pottery, herbalism, social justice work, traveling and moving my body outdoors.
 Finally, when the postpartum doula role came into my awareness, I could see all the previous pieces fitting together into a bigger picture.

-Our world, expectations and needs are changing at a rapid pace today.
+Our world, expectations and needs are changing at a rapid pace.
 I find the experiences and grounding tools I have used for tending my own well-being becoming all the more relevant in these times.
 These tools are vital for helping me fully show up for new parents and families.
 Sharing these and supporting the growth of healthy, thriving families is how I bring myself most fully into this vibrant world community.